Mustafaakilll/goent-todo/README.md

 - First: `docker compose up` to run postgresql.
 - Second: `go run .` to run `go` project.
 - Finally you can go to `localhost:3000/api/v1/swagger/index.html` for swagger ui.

+# Doc
+You can view godoc with `godoc -http:3001` command and in browser you can search this website `http://localhost:3001/pkg/github.com/mustafaakilll/ent_todo/`.